natalieagus/50002/docs/FPGA/fpga_3.md

 ```

-Once you're comfortable with some basic FPGA coding, you can begin designing the datapath for your game and implement the modules required.
+Once you're comfortable with some basic FPGA programming, you can begin designing the datapath for your game and implement the modules required.
 You may refer to <a href="https://natalieagus.github.io/50002/1D_programmable_machine.html" target="_blank">this tutorial</a> for clues on how to begin if needed.

-## Final note
+## Final note: Test Wisely
-To save you some pain and time, it always good to  <strong>TEST</strong> your <strong>hardware</strong> AND <strong>connections</strong> first <strong>BEFORE</strong> testing them together with your implementation <>:
+To save you some pain and time, it always good to  <strong>TEST</strong> your <strong>hardware</strong> AND <strong>connections</strong> first <strong>BEFORE</strong> testing them together with your implementation:
-1. Test whether every single segment of your 7-segment device is **working**.
+1. **Test** whether every single segment of your 7-segment device is **working**.
 Use really simple stuffs like jumper wires, voltage source and ground.
-No code needed.
+No programming or extra tools needed.
 3. **If you use LED strips, test whether each LED** **works**.
 Write some simpler tester code to light up all the LEDs, light them up to with alternating colors, light them up with different colors, etc.
 4. Do the **same** as point (2) above for **LED matrices**, or even basic **single LED lights**, whichever LEDs you use for your project.
 5. Check if the **buttons** or any input device you bought is working by capturing its presses and showing it out on an LED on Alchitry Io.
 Also, ensure that the button press is **crisp** and not wonky.
 6. If you're using the **breadboard**, make sure the breadboard itself works fine.
 If you're soldering on the PCB, always test your connection first using some voltage source, ground, and jumper wires.

+{: .warning}
-  **ONLY** and **ABSOLUTELY ONLY** when you are 100% sure that the hardware is working fine, you may use them to test your modules. <>
+**ONLY** and **ABSOLUTELY ONLY** proceed to make more complex modules when you are 100% sure that your smaller components are free of bugs.
+Nobody can safe you otherwise, and you might do better by just redoing the entire project again if you find too many bugs in a complex system.